cart-inception/multi-model-discussor/README.md

 - **Advanced Persona Management**: Create, edit, and manage custom personas with the built-in editor
 - **Multiple Model Support**:
   - **Ollama Integration**: Works with any model available in your local Ollama installation
-  - **Google Gemini Integration**: Connect to Google's Gemini API models
+  - **Google Gemini Integration**: Connect to Google's powerful Gemini models via API
+- **Mixed-Model Discussions**: Combine different model types (Ollama and Gemini) in the same conversation

 ## How It Works